CURRICULUM & COURSE INFORMATION

 Graduation Requirement: Social Studies 10

-Social Studies 10 is an essential course for students to become active, informed and responsible citizens.
+Description: Social Studies 10 is an essential course for students to become active, informed and responsible citizens.
 Throughout the year, we will investigate the complexity of defining Canada’s identity and strive to learn from the knowledge systems of Indigenous Canadians.
-In the first term we will delve into the study of Canadian government and Canada’s roll in the First and Second World Wars.
-In the second term we will study important issues such as social equality, living standards around the globe and how humans impact the environment.
+We begin the course by delving into the study of Canadian government and Canada’s roll in the First and Second World Wars, before studying about important issues such as social equality, living standards around the globe, the Holocaust and how humans impact the environment.
 As we are studying these topics, we will also compare and contrast differing worldviews and perspectives so that we may not only become citizens of the world, but also Christ’s ambassadors into the world.

 SENIOR